FranxYao/RDP/src/annotation/annotation_guidelines.md

 ```
 where
 * "state 257" = the word cluster whose index is 257
-* "cnt 1030" = the total occurrence of this state within the data is 1030, i.e., it appears 1030 times
+* "cnt 1030" = the total occurrence of this state within the data (where the clusters are extracted) is 1030, i.e., it appears 1030 times
 * "these 516" = the word "these" appears 516 times within this cluster (out of 1030 occurrences)
 * The words are ranked according to their occurrence.
 Frequent words will come before infrequent words
 * Similarly, clusters are ranked according to their occurrence.
 Frequent clusters will come before infrequent clusters